 For us, the lens is always the need for greater collaboration and dialogue for those upstream solutions and the focus on waste prevention.

-Not surprisingly, single-use items and the transition to reusables is a really big conversation.
+Not surprisingly, single-use items and the transition to reusables are a really big conversation.
 We’re going to have a session on hospitality and entertainment, which is a great connection point.
-Food waste and construction waste—when you just look at what’s in the landfill and what’s being disposed of, these are big parts of the problem.
+Food and the built environment are two areas where there is significant opportunity to prevent waste—and these are both topics at the conference.

-These are all big challenges, and we know we, or any one sector, can’t do this alone.
+These are all big challenges, and no one sector, business, or government can tackle this alone.

 How does the conference aim to address or spark solutions to these challenges?